nhoening/battery-heuristics/README.md

 battery-heuristics
 ==================

-Code to run computational simulations for a paper submitted to CIASG 2013.
+Code to run computational simulations for our paper at CIASG 2013.
-(paper is under submission).

 Contact: nicolas@cwi.nl